openlawteam/tribute-contracts/README.md

 * Creating a liquidity pool for a DAO's native asset
 * Staking or depositing assets into existing DeFi projects (like Aave, Compound, or Lido)

-Creating an adapter is straight forward and should save developers on engineering time.
+Creating an adapter is straight forward and should save developers engineering time.
 Each adapter needs to be configured with the [Access Flags](#access-control-layer) in order to access the [Core Contracts](#core-contracts), and/or [Extensions](#extensions).
 Otherwise the Adapter will not able to pull/push information to/from the DAO.

-Considerations:
+Please note:

 - Adapters do not keep track of the state of the DAO.
 An adapter might use storage to control its own state, but ideally any DAO state change must be propagated to the DAORegistry Core Contract.
 - Adapters just execute smart contract logic that changes the state of the DAO by calling the DAORegistry.
 They also can compose complex calls that interact with External World, other Adapters or even Extensions, to pull/push additional information.